 Dr. Elkwood also told me that the hand is more difficult than the arm to restore.
 After surgery, even if the function cannot be restored, at the very least, the patient will be able to open the hand.
 “No one gains 100% of function, but there are some who show great improvement, some who cannot be helped at all, and many who fall in between these two categories.”

 Seven years ago, Sandy Smethers, a stroke survivor that I was mentoring (and still am), was recommended by a neurologist to consider tendon transfer for her drop foot.
 We went to Pennsylvania University Hospital in Philadelphia to see Dr. Mary Ann Keenan, an orthopedic surgeon.

-Foot drop, or drop foot has many causes and varied symptoms.
-A stroke survivor who has foot drop as a result of a stroke has difficulty lifting the front of the foot.
-As a result, the patient may drag the affected foot on the ground making walking difficult.
+Foot drop, or drop foot, has many causes and varied symptoms.
+A stroke survivor who has a foot drop as a result of a stroke has difficulty lifting the front of the foot.
+As a result, the patient may drag the affected foot on the ground, making walking difficult.
 Many patients will trip with a drop foot.

 Diagnosis of the cause is imperative as that will determine the course of treatment.
 Dr. DiDomenico told me that treatment options for foot drop include prescribing a brace, gait training, physical therapy, and tendon transfer surgery.

 You, as a patient, must discuss these options with your podiatric surgeon or orthopedic surgeon.
 But once the diagnosis calls for tendon transfer, the tendon transfer surgery is performed with the goal of restoring the function of the foot and ankle to a more normal anatomical alignment so that the patient can walk on the sole of the foot with the heel touching the ground, improving gait and balance when walking in a shoe and without a brace.